Nixis198/LANraragi-Plugins/README.md

 ## 📝 Future Plans <a name = "plans"></a>

 - Give the plugins better names.
-- Add a toggle setting to nHentai Lookup Using Hdoujin where it won't change the name of the archive.
+- Done. ~~Add a toggle setting to nHentai Lookup Using Hdoujin where it won't change the name of the archive.~~
 - Test/add support for other websites.
 ## ✍️ Authors <a name = "authors"></a>